 The daughter of African immigrants, the 25-year-old graduate student didn’t grow up with a strong family connection to the holiday.
-Juneteenth marks the day a Union general arrived in Galveston, Texas, in 1865 and let enslaved Black people know that they had been freed — more than two years after Abraham Lincoln’s 1863 Emancipation Proclamation.
+Juneteenth marks the day a Union general arrived in Galveston, Texas in 1865 and let enslaved Black people know that they had been freed — more than two years after Abraham Lincoln’s 1863 Emancipation Proclamation.

-“I’ve been really dealing with a lot of — as everyone has — a lot of anxiety and also just so much stress, to the point that I was physically unable to move,” said Otuomagie, who wore a shirt that read “Black History Is Now.”
+“I’ve been really dealing with a lot of — as everyone has — a lot of anxiety and also just so much stress, to the point that I was physically unable to move,” said Otuomagie, who wore a shirt that read, “Black History Is Now.”
 “So now, I was like, ‘I’m gonna go out for myself at least once, to come and see what protests look like, what they feel like, how they’re kind of organized and executed.’
 I wanted to see that for myself.”

 “It’s very soothing to kind of just have a community take a stand, a literal stand,” she added, as people all around her chanted, “No justice, no peace!”

-A river of thousands of New Yorkers, many dressed in the protester uniform of all black, flooded the streets of downtown Brooklyn in mid-afternoon.
-During a short rally in a park, the organizers led the crowd in a somber call-and-response rendition of “Lift Every Voice and Sing,” often known as the Black national anthem.
+A river of thousands of New Yorkers, many dressed in the protester uniform of all black, flooded the streets of downtown Brooklyn in the mid-afternoon.
+During a short rally in a park, the organizers led the crowd in a somber, call-and-response rendition of “Lift Every Voice and Sing,” often known as the Black national anthem.

 “This is Juneteenth!” the organizers yelled, and the crowd clapped and screamed.
 Many carried ornate signs that recalled Black history.
-One sign read, “A man was lynched yesterday” — a reference to a flag that hung outside the NAACP’s New York City headquarters in the 1920s and '30s.
+One sign that read, “A man was lynched yesterday” — a reference to a flag that hung outside the NAACP’s New York City headquarters in the 1920s and 30s.
 Others included paragraph-long quotes from Frederick Douglass and James Baldwin.